samplerepo-alt/Coursera-Coupon/README.md

-# Coursera Coupon & Promo Code (July 2025) → 40% OFF For 3 Months
+# Coursera Coupon Code [July 2025]: 40% OFF For 3 Months

-Coursera is now offering **40% off for 3 months** on its Coursera Plus Monthly plan.
-It’s the best Coursera deal live right now if you want full access without paying the yearly price.
+Coursera is now offering an exclusive **40% off for 3 months** on its Coursera Plus Monthly plan.
+It’s the best Coursera deal live right now if you want full access to learning without paying a high price.

-You can also grab Coursera free trial and a 100% free Coursera course that includes a certificate.
+To add up to the benefits, you can also grab Coursera free trial and a 100% free Coursera course that includes a certificate.
 No coupon code is needed.
 Just choose a plan and start learning at a lower cost.

-**👇 DEALS ARE LIVE, Just Scroll It & Grab It.**
+**👇 DEALS ARE LIVE, JUST SCROLL IT & GRAB IT.**

 <div align="center">
     <a href="https://imp.i384100.net/19VQAx" target="_blank"><img src="https://github.com/samplerepo-alt/Coursera-Coupon/blob/3f1bed25ec1b82b9744aecb678543a6ea77af2b9/Img/Cousera%2040%25%20OFF%20For%203%20Months.png" alt="Cousera 40% OFF For 3 Months"/></a>